This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 To experience Dubrovnik old town when only cats are afoot and garbage collectors are busy cleaning the city, wake up early.

-There were a couple of enthusiastic photographers when I went at about 6:30 am.
+There were a couple of enthusiastic photographers when I went at about 6:30 am, but that was about it.

-Soak in the Atmosphere in the Lively Cafes and Bars of Old Town
+6. Soak in the Atmosphere of the Lively Cafes & Bars of Old Town

-Old town Dubrovnik is touristy and clichéd in parts, but always entertaining, and one of the popular things to do in Dubrovnik.
+Old town Dubrovnik is touristy and clichéd in parts, but always entertaining, and one of the popular things to do in Dubrovnik at night.

 Taj Mahal restaurant, despite its name, serves finger-licking Bosnian cuisine.
 If you want a change from Dalmatian or Italian cooking, head here.